sapcc/limes/docs/operators/config.md

 | `share_snapshots` | countable |
 | `snapshot_capacity` | GiB |

-When the `sharev2.prometheus_api_url` configuration option is set, usage data (including physical usage) will be scraped from the Prometheus metric `netapp_capacity_svm` instead of from Manila.
+Optionally, when the `sharev2.prometheus_api` configuration option is set, physical usage data will be scraped from the Prometheus metric `netapp_capacity_svm`.
 The expected metric format is that of the [netapp-api-exporter](https://github.com/sapcc/netapp-api-exporter).

+Only the `prometheus_api.url` field is required.
+You can pin the server's CA certificate (`prometheus_api.ca_cert`) and/or specify a TLS client certificate (`prometheus_api.cert`) and private key (`prometheus_api.key`) combination that will be used by the HTTP client to make requests to the Prometheus API.

 ## `volumev2`: Cinder v2